synegic/com.fibaro/README.md

 If it takes longer you (probably) need to restart your homey.

 ## Change Log:

+### v 2.2.1/2/3
+Fixed RGBW controller using white when set to color mode.
+Renamed capabilities for Smart Implant.

 ### v 2.2.0
 Added basic support for Smart Implant